ninadicara/Epicosm/README.md

 ## Overview
-Epicosm: a framework for linking online social media in epidemiological cohorts.
-Epicosm is a suite of tools for working with social media data in the context of epidemiological research.
-It is aimed for use by epidemiologists who wish to gather, analyse and integrate social media data with existing longitudinal and cohort-study research.
+As we go about our daily lives, each of us lays down digital footprints, such as through our interactions on social media, our search behaviour, and the things we buy.
+This vast repository of data on real life behaviour has huge potential to inform the research carried out by epidemiological cohorts into the causes of poor health.

+Although it is straightforward to collect social media data from consenting study participants via the application programming interfaces (APIs) that social media sites make available, there are challenges specific to linking these data in birth cohorts.
+For example, cohorts have a responsibility to protect the identity of their participants.
+To do this, they maintain data safe havens certified by the International Organization for Standardisation (ISO) and the International Electrotechnical Commission (IEC), and ensure that participants’ personal and identifiable data remain inside these havens.
+This means that instead of providing a centralised service to cohorts, it is easier for cohorts to run social media linking software themselves, within their own data safe havens.

+We designed the Epicosm software to make it as straightforward as possible for epidemiological cohorts to run ongoing social media linkage themselves, keeping all participant data within their data safe havens.
+We collaborated with cohort leaders and participants to make sure the software was as useful as possible while meeting the expectations of the people donating their data for research.

-The tools can:
+Epicosm can:
-* Harvest ongoing and retrospective Tweets from a list of users.
+* collect previous and ongoing Twitter updates from a list of participants
-* Harvest a "pseudofeed" of users - the recent tweets of the accounts being followed.
+* collect Tweets from accounts those participants are following to give a sample of the updates they are likely to see when browsing Twitter
-* Sentiment analysis of Tweets using labMT, Vader and LIWC (dictionary required for LIWC).
+* infer the mood of the collected Tweets using some of the most widely used approaches:  LabMT, Vader and (with a separate licence from the publisher) LIWC

-## Instructions in a nutshell
+## Accessing the Twitter API
+To run Epicosm, you will need to [apply for an authorisation token (bearer token) from Twitter itself](https://developer.twitter.com/en/use-cases/do-research/academic-research) by registering for a Developer Account.
+Academic researchers are then able to apply for free access to the full Twitter archive.

+You will need to install the Epicosm software on an appropriate server (currently Linux or MacOS) that will run long-term to download participants’ Tweets and update a data base:

+## Installation and quick start
-#### 1. [Download the Epicosm repository](https://github.com/DynamicGenetics/Epicosm/archive/refs/heads/main.zip), or clone the repo to your local machine.
+#### 1. Download Epicosm using one of the links above.

-#### 2. Install [MongoDB](https://www.mongodb.com/) version 4 or higher:
+#### 2. [Install MongoDB](https://www.mongodb.com/docs/manual/administration/install-community/) version 4 or higher, following the instructions for your platform.
-  * In a Mac terminal `brew install mongodb`
-  * In a Linux terminal `apt install mongodb`

-#### 3. Provide your Twitter API authorisation token:
+#### 3. Add your own Twitter API authorisation token
-  * Complete the `bearer_token.py` file with your own bearer token.
-You will need to acquire a Twitter developer account, so please search for the current details on how to do that.
-Epicosm functions best with an approved academic developer account, which grants access to the `full archive` v2API, allowing complete timelines to be recovered.
-Search for current documentation on how to do this on the [Twitter Developer Portal](https://developer.twitter.com/en).
+When you applied for a Twitter Developer account, you should have received a code called a `bearer token`.
+Add this to the `bearer_token.py` file in Epicosm’s top level directory.

-#### 4. Install the required Python packages:
+#### 4. Install the required Python packages
-  * We recommend running Epicosm in a clean python virtual environment.
-On the command line you can create a new virtual environment with
+Epicosm is written in the Python programming language (version 3), and it requires certain Python packages to work.
+We suggest setting up a new virtual Python environment to run Epicosm, like this (in a terminal window):

 `python -m venv ./venv`